Geometric line pattern of red, black, and yellow.

 • Coordinate and attend committee-specific meetings (bi-weekly)

-• Create original, student-centered media—photos, video essays, articles—to be published on our social media or website
+• Create original, student-centered media—photos, videos, articles—to be published on our social media or website

 • Plan and host student experiences related to professional development